+372 56 474 722

-In December, 2019 the folk-ensemble “Supryadki” (Narva, Estonia) celebrated its 35th anniversary.
+In December 2024, the folk ensemble “Supryadki” (Narva, Estonia) will celebrate its 40th anniversary.
 The creation of the ensemble was preceded of Narva Music School teachers in 1984 on New Year’s Eve in the music school where “kolyadki” (Yule-songs) and Christmas carols were shown.

 The group of traditional culture or folk-ensemble “Supryadki” was registered in Narva museum in February, 1991.
 Thus, the problem of material culture issues collecting, preserving and demonstration was solved, as well as the possibility to listen to old songs alive and see old-time rites, which had always been an integral part of people’s lives and culture.